Preorientations of the derived motivic multiplicative group: Proof of Theorems and

-As Peleaz explained to me, Morel's conncetivity result (which is valid only for $S=Spec(k)$) really is stronger than what we have used here.
+As Pelaez explained to me, Morel's connectivity result (which is valid only for $S=Spec(k)$) really is stronger than what we have used here.
 It can of course not be recovered using only the above techniques.

 Now we are ready for the proof of the main theorems.
 We write down a chain of natural weak equivalences of simplicial sets, so applying $\pi_0$ yields Theorems \ref{main1} and \ref{main2}.
 To simplify notation, we drop all base points in the sequel.